-The Zilin 字林 "Forest of characters" was a character dictionary whose entries are arranged according to character radicals.
-It was compiled by Lü Chen 呂忱 during the Jin period 晉 (265-420) and consisted of 5 or 7 juan "scrolls".
+Zilin 字林 "Forest of characters" was a character dictionary whose entries were arranged according to character radicals.
+It was compiled by Lü Chen 呂忱 during the Jin period 晉 (265-420) and consisted of 5 or 7 juan.
 It made use of the 540 radicals system established in China's oldest character dictionary, the Shuowen jiezi 說文解字, and contained 12,824 characters.

-During the Liu-Song period 劉宋 (420-479) Wu Gongceng 吳恭曾 compiled annotations to pronunciation in 5 juan, the Zilin yinyi 字林音義.
-Since the Song period 宋 (960-1279) the Zilin is lost.
-Only during the Qing period 清 (1644-1911) Ren Dazhuang 任大樁 collected surviving fragments from quotations in other books and compiled the Zilin kaoyi 字林考逸 in 8 juan.
-Another scholar, Tao Fangqi 陶方琦 (Zilin kaoyi buben 字林考逸補本), found even more surviving sentences, e. g.
-Du Taiqing's 杜臺卿 Yuzhu baodian 玉燭寶典 from the Sui period 隋 (581-618), and the monk Huilin's 惠琳 Yiqiejing yinyi 一切經音義 from the Tang period 唐 (618-907).
+During the Liu-Song period 劉宋 (420-479), Wu Gongceng 吳恭曾 compiled annotations to pronunciation in 5 juan, the Zilin yinyi 字林音義.
+Since the Song period 宋 (960-1279), the Zilin is lost.
+During the Qing period 清 (1644-1911), Ren Dazhuang 任大樁 collected surviving fragments from quotations in other books and compiled the Zilin kaoyi 字林考逸 in 8 juan.
+Another scholar, Tao Fangqi 陶方琦 (1845-1884), author of Zilin kaoyi buben 字林考逸補本, found even more surviving sentences, for instance, in Du Taiqing's 杜臺卿 Yuzhu baodian 玉燭寶典 from the Sui period 隋 (581-618), and the monk Huilin's 惠琳 Yiqiejing yinyi 一切經音義 from the Tang period 唐 (618-907).